Plumsail/forms-docs/source/javascript/controls.rst

     *   -   **value**
         -   Property that holds all the user's answers to the questions.

-            Returns an array of strings.
+            Returns an array of answers.
+If type is Radio, value is an array of strings.
+For other types, it's an array of arrays.

             Can also be used to set value dynamically.

             |